botingw/langgraph-dev-navigator/README.md

 5. Launch the MCP Server:
     The following are examples of how to configure your AI coding assistant to connect to the server.
 For more detailed configurations on configuring your specific AI assistant for local development, please refer to the `mcp-crawl4ai-rag/README.md`.
+    For more advanced local mcp launch options (e.g. sse server), refer to the `mcp-crawl4ai-rag/README.md` "Integration with MCP Clients" [section](mcp-crawl4ai-rag/README.md#integration-with-mcp-clients) for detailed instructions on configuring your specific AI assistant for local development.

     for gemini cli (configured in ./gemini/setting.json):
 ```json